Indiana University Alumni Association Maynard K. Hine Medal

 Galvanized by this tragedy, Dr. Keener drafted a curriculum to teach life skills, safety skills, and first aid and rescue skills to middle-school-aged children.
 She taught the first class at her own children’s school, then she began teaching at Community Hospital.
 Eventually, she trained others to teach the classes, and the program soon spread across the Midwest.
 With the help of a grant from the Lilly Endowment, the program went national.
 By 1988, the program was being taught in 28 states, and by 1995, the program was taught in all 50 states.
 Presently, the program is taught by a network of over 3000 Instructors across the United States and Canada.

 A fierce advocate of the medically underserved, Dr. Keener left Community Hospital in 1989 and returned to the IU School of Medicine where she worked in partnership with community leaders to improve care for underserved populations, overseeing the pediatrics program at a large metropolitan public hospital and serving as medical director of the Indianapolis Campaign for Healthy Babies, a public-private partnership that successfully addressed the infant mortality problem in Indianapolis.

-Sensitized by the Healthy Babies experience to the importance of addressing the socioeconomic and cultural barriers to good medical care, Dr. Keener turned her attention to the training of young physicians and developed a cultural competency curriculum that eventually became the Office of Medical Service Learning at IU, providing opportunities for medical students to engage in volunteer work and service learning projects.
+Sensitized by the Healthy Babies experience to the importance of addressing the socioeconomic and cultural barriers to good medical care, Dr. Keener turned her attention to the training of young physicians and developed a cultural competency curriculum that eventually became the Office of Medical Service Learning at IU, providing opportunities for medical students to engage in volunteer work and service-learning projects.